richardzcode/Dochameleon/website/docs/guide_installation.md

 npm run start
 ```

+Now check http://localhost:3000, the website is up running!

-The init script does three things: create `website` folder; npm install `dochameleon` package; copy a basic example website to start from.
+The init script does three things:
+* create `website` folder;
+* npm install `dochameleon` package;
+* copy a basic example website to start from.

 ### Manual installation